-A Trip To Loch Ness: More Than Just A Monster
+The Complete Guide To Visiting Loch Ness: More Than Just A Monster

-However, anybody planning on visiting Loch Ness, should know that its much more than just a monster.
+However, this special place is much more than just a monster and this complete guide to visiting Loch Ness is here to prove it!
 There are plenty of things to do near Scotland’s most famous Loch if you know where to look.
 Some are right by the water, others require a little bit more travelling.
-All of them are worth the effort!
+All are worth the effort!

-I can’t not talk about her, so I might as well get it out of the way, many people visiting Loch Ness want to find Nessie!
-An enormous beast who is said to live somewhere in the depths of Loch Ness.
-There’s a lot of space to hide since the Loch holds more water than every lake and river in England and Wales combined!
+I can’t not talk about her, so I might as well get it out of the way.
+Many people looking for a guide to visit Loch Ness are really hoping to find Nessie!
+An enormous beast who is said to live somewhere in the depths of the loch.
+There’s a lot of space to hide since Loch ness holds more water than every lake and river in England and Wales combined!

 Columba instructed one of his followers to splash around in the water and as predicted, the monster appeared.
 The saint made the sign of the cross, commanding it to leave and the beast was immediately hauled back by an invisible force.

 People have tried to disprove the legend of the Loch Ness Monster for years, but with so many glimpse, surely something is lurking down there.
-You can try it for yourself with Nessie hunting trips with companies like Cruise Loch Ness.
+You can try it for yourself with this trip hunting for Nessie on the loch!

 Explore Urquhart Castle